 Freshmen and Sophomores

-- You will be assigned to an Economics Department Academic Advisor and remain with them through your sophomore year.
+- You will be assigned to an Economics Department Academic Advisor and remain with them until you graduate.

 - Honors Students will be assigned to Dr. Richard Langlois

 Juniors and Seniors

 - Going into your junior year, you will have the opportunity to request an Economics Faculty Advisor who is a full time Economics professor.

 - Your advisor’s name will appear in Studentadmin (ie: PeopleSoft) in your Student Center in the blue Advisor box [View Tutorial].

 - See below, under “The Role of the Advisor,” to see what your Faculty Advisor can assist you with.

 - Juniors and Seniors may still meet with a Department Academic Advisor as needed for questions pertaining to administrative, academic and other resources.
 See below, under “The Role of the Advisor,” to see what an Academic Advisor can assist you with.